Your teenage years are an amazing period in your life!

 There’s a lot of good stuff about adolescence!!

 But sometimes all that growth and change leaves teens feeling lost, without purpose or a sense of meaning.

-- Instead of having emotional spark, some feel overwhelmed and helpless,
+- Instead of having an emotional spark, some feel overwhelmed and helpless,

 - Instead of social engagement, some feel alone and rejected

 - Instead of seeking novelty in healthy risk taking, some seek excitement in dangerous, even life-threatening ways

 - Instead of feeling creative, some feel intense boredom and restriction